Cover image by Vanit Janthra/iStock

 U.S. and Global Investment in Clean Hydrogen to Date

-Nearly all hydrogen consumed in the United States today is produced with fossil fuels and is used by industry for refining petroleum, producing fertilizer, treating metals and processing foods.
-To play a role in decarbonization, the hydrogen production process would have to shift away from unabated fossil fuels; a new supply chain must be created to make negative-, zero- and low-carbon hydrogen (“clean hydrogen”) available at scale.
+Nearly all hydrogen consumed in the United States today is produced with fossil fuels and is used by industry for refining petroleum, producing fertilizer and chemicals, treating metals and processing foods.
+To play a role in decarbonization, the hydrogen production process would have to shift away from unabated fossil fuels; a new supply chain must be created to make negative-, zero- and low-carbon hydrogen (“clean hydrogen”) available and affordable at scale.

 Major investments in clean hydrogen can enable the scale-up and market adoption of emerging climate solutions that will need to be widely deployed to achieve net-zero emissions by mid-century.
 In the U.S., the Bipartisan Infrastructure Law allocated funding to clean hydrogen production and infrastructure.
 The Inflation Reduction Act established a clean hydrogen production tax credit (PTC) of up to $3 per kg for hydrogen meeting the most stringent lifecycle emissions standard.
 And the U.S. Department of Energy (DOE) launched an Energy Earthshot project with a goal to reduce the cost of clean hydrogen by 80%, to $1 per 1 kilogram in 1 decade ("1 1 1").